Co-headship: guidance for governors

 Headship is no exception.

-Under The Education Act 2002, maintained schools must have a headteacher at all times.
-As long as the headship isn't left vacant for part of the week, this requirement can be met by 2 part-time contracts brought together to create a job share.
+The DfE's guidance on flexible working in schools sets out how, under The Education Act 2002, maintained schools must have a headteacher at all times.
+But as long as the headship isn't left vacant for part of the week, this requirement can be met by 2 part-time contracts brought together to create a job share (go to the section 'the process for requesting flexible working' then 'part-time leadership roles').

-The Department for Education (DfE) encourages schools and multi-academy trusts to adopt a flexible working policy which responds to the needs of staff and employers.
+The guidance also encourages schools and multi-academy trusts (MATs) to adopt a flexible working policy which responds to the needs of staff and employers.